roseengineering/rftune/README.md

-Delay Bandwidth is the bandwidth determined from the group-delay response of S21, that is, the width of the group delay peaks in the S21 response.
+Delay Bandwidth is the bandwidth determined from the group-delay response of S21, that is, the width that separates the two group delay peaks in the S21 response.

 # Usage